vercel/fun/README.md

 ## Runtimes

-`lambda-dev` aims to support all runtimes that AWS Lambda provides.
+ƒun aims to support all runtimes that AWS Lambda provides.
 Currently implemented are:

  * `nodejs` for Node.js Lambda functions using the system `node` binary